ajeetraina/object-detection-opencv-jetson/README.md

  ## Face Detection

+Besides the 3 python scripts that we will create for our project, we must have saved on it the Facial Classifier.
+You can download it from above: [haarcascade_frontalface_default.xml](https://github.com/ajeetraina/object-detection-opencv-jetson/blob/master/haarcascade_frontalface_default.xml)

  ### Running 01_face_dataset.py

  The first script is called 01_face_dataset.py.
 We will use this python script to capture your face and store it as a dataset.